Hexnode App Management – General FAQs

 Yes, activating single app kiosk mode on the device allows the admin to completely lock down the devices, enabling only the required apps, websites and settings and blocking all others.

-Hexnode allows enterprise apps to be installed silently on Android devices, specifically on Samsung Knox, LG GATE, Kyocera, rooted Android devices and devices running Hexnode as system app.
-For Android Enterprise enabled devices, silent app installation is possible for enterprise apps published as private in the Google Play Console.
+Hexnode allows enterprise apps to be installed silently on Android devices, specifically on Samsung Knox, LG GATE, Kyocera business phones, rooted Android devices, devices running Hexnode as system app, devices with Hexnode System Agent App, and in devices enrolled in Android Enterprise as Device Owner.
+For profile owner devices, silent app installation is possible for enterprise apps published as private in the Google Play Console.